NexusMutual/docs/docs/overview/cover-products/cover-products.md

 # Cover Products

-Members can purchase cover products that protect against various risks.
+Members can purchase cover products that protect against different kinds of risk.
 Currently, the mutual offers a variety of cover products for crypto-native risks.
 The protocol does support product development for new types of cover, such as cover for real world risk and other types of crypto-native risk.

 Members can choose from five crypto-native cover products:
 * [**Protocol Cover**](/overview/cover-products/protocol-cover).
 For crypto assets deposited in a single protocol deployed on EVM-compatible networks.